exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-5.md

 init();
 ```

-[^1] Classes can be serialised, if the **toJSON** method is defined to convert them into objects first, but **BigNumber** doesn't have this method.
-For primitive variables (strings and numbers), serialisation looks much easier, as you can omit keys to automatically assign the variables' names to them:
+[^1] Classes can be serialized, if the **toJSON** method is defined to convert them into objects first, but **BigNumber** doesn't have this method.
+For primitive variables (strings and numbers), serialization looks much easier, as you can omit keys to automatically assign the variables' names to them:

 ```js
 let abc = 3;